aerogear/aerogear.org/_posts/2014-11-06-aerogear-push-1.0.2-is-out.md

 ## Apache Cordova Push Plugin

-With this release we also release a new version (1.0.2) of our [Apache Cordova Push Plugin](http://plugins.cordova.io/#/package/org.jboss.aerogear.cordova.push).
+With this release of Unified Push Server we are also releasing a new version (1.0.2) of our [Apache Cordova Push Plugin](http://plugins.cordova.io/#/package/org.jboss.aerogear.cordova.push).

 ## Demos and Examples